mnotin/F9P-Coordinates-Viewer/readme.md

 To generate the MAVLink library, you need the XML files containing the dialects you need.
 They are in [message_definitions/v1.0](message_definitions/v1.0).
 Then follow the steps of [this guide](https://mavlink.io/en/getting_started/generate_libraries.html) to generate the library.
-Afterwards, simply copy the `mavlink` folder from `generated/include` into the project's `headers` folder.
+Afterwards, simply copy the `mavlink` folder from `generated/include` into the project's `include` folder.

 ## Credits
 The original version of the GNSS driver used in the project comes from [here](https://github.com/lapo5/HAL-Drotek-F9P).